 Purchase Cost: An inkjet may be cheaper upfront in comparison to a laser printer.
 However, the total lifecycle costs including costs of operation are actually higher.

 Type of documents: Laser printers are known for producing better-written documents than photos and graphics.
 The opposite is true for inkjets.
 However, the organization you are working in also matters.
 If it is a startup or you’re working from home, the laser printer will offer more value in comparison to an inkjet.

 Running costs: A printer is a key business tool.
 What you produce on it has a cost attached to it.
-In this case, when printing a large number of documents or graphics, a laser printer will offer you massive savings over what the inkjet will cost you.
+So, if you are printing a large number of documents or graphics, the best printer for graphic designers is likely to be a laser printer, which will offer you massive savings over what the inkjet will cost you through its lifetime.

-Room: Whether you are working from your garage or office, space is always at a premium.
-As such, laser printers have been known to be huge and can take up the space of a cabinet.
+Room: If you are working from your home office, space may be at a premium.
+Laser printers have been known to be huge, and can take up the space of a cabinet.

 Keep the conversation going...

-Over 5,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
+Over 10,000 of us are having daily conversations over in our free Facebook group and we'd love to see you there.
 Join us!